totocaster/circulus/README.md

 ------------------------

-You are free to use this theme for personal or commercial use, just leave the attribution to GitHub repo in the bottom of the template.^4^ If you want to get rid of it please contact me.
+You are free to use this theme for personal or commercial use, just leave the attribution to GitHub repo in the bottom of the template.
+If you want to get rid of it please contact me.

 You are also free to fork repo and make any changes, ones that I’ll like